Board and Constitution

 The Board of Directors meets monthly with additional meetings scheduled according to operational or strategic planning requirements.
 For board summaries please review publications.

-The Board has established a number of committees including the Finance and Audit Sub Committee and Quality and Safety Subcommittee for considering detailed issues and making recommendations to the Board.
+The Board has established three committees – the Finance and Audit sub-committee, the Governance sub-committee and the Quality, Safety and risk sub-committee for considering detailed issues and making recommendations to the Board.

 Become a member

 Financial member have the right to attend, be heard and vote at any General Meeting (BCH Constitution sect 4.5.3).
-Associate Members do not have voting rights, but can attend meetings.
-Financial membership if $10.00 per annum.
+Financial membership is $10.00 per annum.

 Download BCH Membership Application Form here.